Werebearguy/AssortedCrazyThings/README.md

 This mod contains a huge assortment of various creatures, accessories, and so on.

-Small sample of the contents (some of the sprites are outdated):
+Small sample of the contents:
 ![Sample](https://raw.githubusercontent.com/Werebearguy/AssortedCrazyThings/master/sample.png)

-Credits for help with code:
+Credits for code:
  * Itorius for *CheckLineOfSight*
  * IDGCaptainRussia for *DrawTether*
  * Muzuwi for *CircleUI*